 Is cannabis legal in both WA & OR?
 How strict are the laws in both states towards cannabis law?

 Cannabis is legal in both Washington and Oregon, though a number of restrictions apply.
 Hemp, which is statutorily defined as cannabis containing less than 0.3% THC on a dry weight basis, is now federally legal, assuming the producer and handler or processor followed appropriate state and federal regulations.
 Recreational marijuana, while legal in both states, is federally illegal.
 The laws surrounding recreational marijuana, its production, its sale, and possession are very complex even in the states that allow it.
 If you have questions about hemp or recreational marijuana, it is recommended that you contact an attorney.

 How to get licensed as a marijuana retail store in WA & OR?

 Those wishing to receive a marijuana license must apply to their local regulator.
 At this time, the Washington Liquor and Cannabis Board is not accepting additional licenses.
-However, the Oregon Liquor Control Commission is still accepting applications, and has in fact streamlined its application process significantly.
+However, the Oregon Liquor and Cannabis Commission is still accepting applications, and has in fact streamlined its application process significantly.

 Who is OLCC?
 WHo is ODA?
 What’s the difference?

-The Oregon Liquor Control Commission is the regulatory body governing liquor and recreational marijuana in Oregon.
+The Oregon Liquor and Cannabis Commission is the regulatory body governing liquor and recreational marijuana in Oregon.
 The Oregon Department of Agriculture is the regulatory authority for food and agriculture in Oregon.
 Both regulators are involved in recreational marijuana in Oregon.

 How do I start a business selling cannabis?